 As a prospective PhD student, you should first of all check to see whether we here at the UMCG offer expertise in your preferred area of research.
 You can do this by consulting the UMCG Research Portfolio.

 Secondly, you should consider the financial support opportunities available for pursuing a career as a PhD student; will you need to be dependent on the UMCG for financing or will you be able to apply for scholarships offered by your own national government?
-Or perhaps you will apply for European Union funding, through the Erasmus Mundus Action 2 program for example?
-Follow the link to find information on some of the most common external scholarship opportunities.

 All of these factors are crucial to consider when applying for a PhD position.
 We have summarized the information in a short brochure and if you need further help or advice, please contact the Graduate School of Medical Sciences.
 Please always enclose an English-language CV and a summary of your research interests when contacting us!